Alphabet Stock Appears To Be Modestly Overvalued

 Link: These companies may deliever higher future returns at reduced risk.

-Since investing in companies with low financial strength could result in permanent capital loss, investors must carefully review a company's financial strength before deciding whether to buy shares.
-Looking at the cash-to-debt ratio and interest coverage can give a good initial perspective on the company's financial strength.
-Alphabet has a cash-to-debt ratio of 5.11, which ranks in the middle range of the companies in Interactive Media industry.
-Based on this, GuruFocus ranks Alphabet's financial strength as 8 out of 10, suggesting strong balance sheet.
+Companies with poor financial strength offer investors a high risk of permanent capital loss.
+To avoid permanent capital loss, an investor must do their research and review a company's financial strength before deciding to purchase shares.
+Both the cash-to-debt ratio and interest coverage of a company are a great way to to understand its financial strength.
+Alphabet has a cash-to-debt ratio of 5.11, which which ranks in the middle range of the companies in Interactive Media industry.
+The overall financial strength of Alphabet is 8 out of 10, which indicates that the financial strength of Alphabet is strong.
 This is the debt and cash of Alphabet over the past years:

-Investing in profitable companies carries less risk, especially in companies that have demonstrated consistent profitability over the long term.
-Typically, a company with high profit margins offers better performance potential than a company with low profit margins.
-Alphabet has been profitable 10 years over the past 10 years.
-During the past 12 months, the company had revenues of $182.5 billion and earnings of $58.7 a share.
-Its operating margin of 22.59% better than 79% of the companies in Interactive Media industry.
-Overall, GuruFocus ranks Alphabet's profitability as strong.
+It poses less risk to invest in profitable companies, especially those that have demonstrated consistent profitability over the long term.
+A company with high profit margins is also typically a safer investment than one with low profit margins.
+Alphabet has been profitable 10 over the past 10 years.
+Over the past twelve months, the company had a revenue of $182.5 billion and earnings of $58.7 a share.
+Its operating margin is 22.59%, which ranks better than 79% of the companies in Interactive Media industry.
+Overall, GuruFocus ranks the profitability of Alphabet at 9 out of 10, which indicates strong profitability.
 This is the revenue and net income of Alphabet over the past years:

-Growth is probably the most important factor in the valuation of a company.
-GuruFocus research has found that growth is closely correlated with the long term stock performance of a company.
-A faster growing company creates more value for shareholders, especially if the growth is profitable.
-The 3-year average annual revenue growth of Alphabet is 16.5%, which ranks in the middle range of the companies in Interactive Media industry.
-The 3-year average EBITDA growth rate is 20.2%, which ranks in the middle range of the companies in Interactive Media industry.
+One of the most important factors in the valuation of a company is growth.
+Long-term stock performance is closely correlated with growth according to GuruFocus research.
+Companies that grow faster create more value for shareholders, especially if that growth is profitable.
+The average annual revenue growth of Alphabet is 16.5%, which ranks in the middle range of the companies in Interactive Media industry.
+The 3-year average EBITDA growth is 20.2%, which ranks in the middle range of the companies in Interactive Media industry.

-In conclusion, the stock of Alphabet (NAS:GOOGL, 30-year Financials)shows every sign of being modestly overvalued.
+Overall, the stock of Alphabet (NAS:GOOG, 30-year Financials)gives every indication of being modestly overvalued.
 The company's financial condition is strong and its profitability is strong.
 Its growth ranks in the middle range of the companies in Interactive Media industry.
 To learn more about Alphabet stock, you can check out its 30-year Financials here.
 To find out the high quality companies that may deliever above average returns, please check out GuruFocus High Quality Low Capex Screener.
 This article first appeared on GuruFocus.